nvidia-riva/tutorials/wfst_class_lm.md

-# Support for class based n-gram language models
+# Support for class based n-gram language models in Riva (WFST Decoder)
 Language models are used in speech recognition tasks to help disambiguate which word is more likely to occur given it is preceded by a sequence of words.
 Conventional n-gram models, model the probability of a word occurring given it is preceded by a sequence of (n-1) words.

-However, in many domains, there is a likelihood of a sequence of words that may be similar i nature.
+However, in many domains, there is a likelihood of a having a sequence of words that may be similar in nature.

 Consider for example the phrases *"I would like to fly from New York to Seattle"* and *"I would like to fly from London to Paris"*, the probabilities of these two